dfinity/interface-spec/spec/index.md

         principal = bytes .size (0..29)
         tagged<t> = #6.55799(t) ; the CBOR tag

+-   `/subnet/<subnet_id>/ic_api_version` (string)

+    The interface version supported, i.e. the version of the present document that the Internet Computer aims to support, e.g. `0.21.0`.
+The implementation may also return `unversioned` to indicate that it does *not* comply to a particular version, e.g., in between releases.

 -   `/subnet/<subnet_id>/metrics` (blob)

      A collection of subnet-wide metrics related to this subnet's current resource usage and/or performance.
 The metrics are a CBOR map with the following fields: